Matrix representations of multidimensional integral and ergodic operators: Introduction

 Moreover, RHS of \er{o20} tends to 0 for $p\to\iy$. \end{corollary}

-This paper is organized as follows.
+The rest of the paper is organized as follows.
 Section \ref{Examples} contains two examples: 1) new formulas for the functions of 1D Fredholm integral operators with step kernels; 2) the application of the method for obtaining a solution (with arbitrary precision) and spectral estimates for 3D discrete Schr\"odinger equation with planar, guided, and local potential defects.
 A short proof of the main result based on the explicit representation of a semigroup algebra of subsets is given in Section \ref{Proof}.
 We conclude in Section \ref{Conclusion}.